icedream/go-dectalkdapi/README.md

 given text.
 This means you can now fully automate this text-to-speech engine straight from Go code.

+You can fully use DECtalk's TTS engine including inline commands such as modifying speed, pitch, inserting DTMF sounds, phonemes etc. through this library!

 ## Requirements

 In order to use this library you need a fully working copy of the DECtalk DAPI